 This recipe makes enough crust for a pie that requires only bottom crust.

-If your recipe requires top and bottom crust, double the recipe.
+If your recipe requires top and bottom crust, double the ingredients.
+You can easily do it on the recipe card: just click x2.

 Sugar.
+Use caster or granulated sugar.
 The amount used won’t make this crust sweet, but help with caramelization, giving it a beautiful golden color when baked.

 Salt.
+Use sea salt.
 It helps to boost the flavor.
 The amount used won’t make the dough salty: you can still use this recipe for both savory and sweet pies.

 Flour.
-I only used all-purpose flour for this recipe.
-Whole wheat flour will change the amount of liquid you’ll need to add to form the dough, and also it will make a tougher pie crust.
+I use all-purpose flour for this recipe.
+Whole wheat flour will change the amount of liquid you’ll need to add to form the dough, and also it will make a tougher pie crust, so I recommend sticking to AP flour.

-This recipe is made for everyone that, like me, has A LOT OF PROBLEMS making pie crust.
+This recipe is made for everyone that, like me, has many problems when making pie crust.

 I make it using a food processor.
-Don’t worry, if you follow every step, you’ll get a super tender pie crust even with this cheating method.
+If you follow every step, you’ll get a super tender pie crust even with this cheating method.

 Don’t have a food processor?
-You can still do it by mixing all the ingredients using your hands, a fork or a pastry cutter!
-But if you have one, use it: less work for you, and a perfect result.
+You can still do it by mixing all the ingredients using your hands, a fork or a pastry cutter.

 - Mix dry ingredients.
 Add flour, sugar and salt to a food processor, giving it a quick pulse to combine.